 Both English PEN and our colleagues at PEN International have a long history of engagement with free expression issues in Turkey, and many of the key cases we have worked on since PEN’s Writers in Prison Committee was established in 1960 have been from Turkey, including Ali Taygun, Hrant Dink, Asiye Guzel Zeybek, and Orhan Pamuk.

 According to PEN International’s most recent case list (July – December 2012) there are currently more cases of concern to PEN in Turkey than in any other country in the world.
-Meanwhile, the Committee to Protect Journalists (CPJ) reports that Turkey is now the ‘world’s worst jailer’ of journalists, and Turkey was ranked 154 out of 179 countries in the 2013 World Press Freedom Index compiled by Reporters Without Borders, having dropped six places in the last year.
+Meanwhile, the Committee to Protect Journalists (CPJ) reports that Turkey is the ‘world’s worst jailer’ of journalists, and Turkey was ranked 154 out of 179 countries in the 2013 World Press Freedom Index compiled by Reporters Without Borders, having dropped six places since the previous year.

 A PEN delegation including our director Jo Glanville visited Turkey in November 2012 and had a number of high level meetings, including with Turkish President Abdullah Gül.
 In response to the free expression concerns raised by PEN representatives during the meeting, the president claimed: